Use of LED Lights in Pest Management

 What are biocontrols

-Biocontrols (biological controls) are methods that reduce the pest population by their natural enemies.
-Biocontrols are part of IPM (Integrated Pest Management), controlling pests with reduction of the use of pesticides.
-Predators, parasitoids, and pathogens are the natural enemies of plants-eat pests.
+Biocontrols (biological controls) are methods that reduce the pest population through its natural enemies.
+Biocontrols are part of IPM (Integrated Pest Management), controlling pests with a reduction in the use of pesticides.
+Predators, parasitoids, and pathogens are the natural enemies of plant-eating pests.
 Introducing certain natural enemies into your greenhouses or indoor growing rooms can significantly reduce the pest populations.
 Biological controls provide a possibility to manage pest issues without the use of pesticides or chemicals.

 Why LEDs